The 3rd of May celebrates the date of the first written constitution in Europe, in 1791 – the Polish constitution, naturally.

 11. National army set up to defend independence.

-It was set as a national day, but in reality was only celebrated a few times, then again during the inter-war years and more recently.
+It was set as a national day, but in reality was only celebrated a few times, again during the inter-war years and now more recently.

 It is a great symbol of our struggle for liberty, justice, and honour.
 It has given Poles a reason to sacrifice everything in Poland’s defence, even in situations in which victory seemed impossible.